mmmirrra/mmmirrra.github.io/_posts/2024-03-03-Java-concept.markdown

 - Independent of operating system and independent of hardware platform
 - Perfect object-oriented programming language
 - Can program the web or network in addition to desktop applications
-- a rigorous examination of data types in the use of variables
+- a rigorous examination of data type in the use of variables
 - Provides exception handling capabilities
 - Multi-threading support